kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 1. It is assumed that there is a list `A` which has elements which are already sorted.
 2. The task at hand is to insert another element (referred to as `key`) into the sorted list `A` so that after the insertion, the list must continue to remain sorted.
-3. The `key` is included by increasing the size of the list and placing it as the last element of the list.
+3. The `key` is made part of the sorted list by increasing the size by 1 and placing it as the last element of the list.
+Therefore, space complexity is `O(1)`.
 4. An iteration of `j` is begun from `i-1` all the way to `0`
 	-  The `key` is compared with the last element `A[j-1]` of the sorted list.
 If the element is greater than the key, it is shifted right to A[j].
-5. If key is greater than the element in the list, insertion happens at the location `j`
+5. If key is greater than the element in the list, insertion happens at the location `j` and the iteration is exited
 6. The function returns with the list containing `key` and maintaining the sort order.

 ## Algorithm in pseudocode